|

 from our experience as

 recruiters.
-It also
+It also comes from

-build long term
+a desire to build long term

-careers for our
+careers for our candidates at

-client companies.
+our client companies.

 This